Skip to content

 Unsurprisingly, none of this is cheap.
 We have economised the build by reducing the square footage from previous designs and utilising a range of professional skills from across the club’s network to save on fees.
 But with rising building costs, some cannot be mitigated.

-As you can see from the above chart, we are trying to raise at least £50,000 to show our final granting bodies that we are serious about this – and we absolutely are!
+As you can see from the above charts, we are trying to raise at least £54,000 (including £10,000 of donation-matching from Sport England) to show our final granting bodies that we are serious about this – and we absolutely are!
 So please help us if you can by donating now, or getting involved in the Pavilion Fundraising Taskforce by emailing James Gray on james.s.gray@gmail.com.

 How else can I help?